emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Timepoint 3 - September 2020; 2020-09-12 Run 3: Initial measurements from 2020-09-09 are in 3_initial_TA_samples.csv but no initial measurements for runs after that.
 If there are 2 data points for "Initial 1" - do we distinguish which one to use?
 *Resolution*: Ariana and Emma are currently chatting about the best way to go about this.

-*Issue*: We are currently copy and pasting into `Timepoint#_TA_Data` in urol timeseries repo.
-*Resolution*: Emma is ~halfway through creating this script for TP3: stopped at the initial measurements issue above.

-*Issue*: 50 mL falcon tubes for some samples for January 2020 and November 2020 time points instead of larger bottles.
-*Resolution*: Hollie says it doesn't matter we can run these at whatever mass we can get - run this by Ariana and Danielle in meeting.
-Will add a column to keep track of which samples were in a 50 mL and we can see if there is a batch effect.
-For these samples, we will need to calculate salinity prior to measuring mass and putting samples in rondolino.

-*Issue*: 20200314 - ACR 246 and Initial 2 may be mixed up in the rondolino (mass and salinities are correct, just position in titrator).
+*Issue*: 20220314 titration run - ACR-246 and Initial 2 may be mixed up in the rondolino (mass and salinities are correct, just position in titrator).
 Almost positive I fixed it but double check TA values at the end to make sure these make sense.
 *Resolution*: Emma will need to do this after run data has been pushed to github.

 *Issue*: Do we use chamber temperature, salinity, and pH?
 Check with Hollie and Nyssa.
-*Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
-Look at calc as a function of temp for a sanity check?

-*Issue*: TP1 - January surface area is 30 for every chamber.
-*Resolution*: pull in real surface area for this.
+*Resolution*: In R script, we can look at TA as a function of these values to see if we need to correct for anything.

 *Issue*: TA protocol is missing details, links, etc.
 *Resolution*: Emma edit this as we process samples.